ArielLevovich/CPP_EX4_24/README.md

 # README

-## Project: k-ary Tree Implementation with Iterators
+## Project: k-ary Tree Implementation with Iterators and GUI
 **Author:** Ariel Levovich
 **Email:** ariel.levovich@msmail.ariel.ac.il

 ### Overview
 This project implements a generic k-ary tree container that can hold keys of any type (e.g., numbers, strings, classes).
 The default tree is a binary tree (k=2).
-The implementation includes various tree traversal iterators and a function to convert the tree to a min-heap.
+The implementation includes various tree traversal iterators, a function to convert the tree to a min-heap, and a graphical user interface (GUI) to visualize the tree using Qt.

 ### Class Hierarchy and Description